 - Training, workshops and events remain on hold until further notice – in the meantime, check out our ‘Expert Connections’ webinar series focusing on ecological and waterway themes.

-The program encourages and supports volunteer community groups to monitor litter in or around their local waterways.
+The Litter Action Program encourages and supports volunteer community groups to monitor litter in or around their local waterways.

 The data you collect is added to the Australian Marine Debris Database and is used to create Source Reduction Action Plans to help stop litter at the source.
 The more information we have about the types of litter collected, the more likely we are able to do something to stop it.